 Credit Union

-- You have basic business banking needs and are satisfied with fewer physical branches: If you only need essential products and services, then a credit union is suitable for you.
+- You have basic business banking needs and are satisfied with fewer physical branches: If you only need essential products and services, a credit union may be the best option for you.
 Compared to banks, credit unions don’t have a lot of physical branches available nationwide.

 - You prioritize strong customer service: Credit unions offer more personalized customer service since members own them.